-How to piss off a potential customer/influencer in your niche using social media
+How to irritate a potential customer or influencer using social media

 Sunday morning, in between batches of biscuits, I sat down to update our social media and found this posted on our Facebook wall: